jbrunner/socks-forwarder/README.md

 ### Prometheus Metrics

-The application exposes comprehensive Prometheus metrics for monitoring and observability:
+The application exposes comprehensive Prometheus metrics for monitoring and observability if `metricsEnabled`.

 ```bash
 # Access metrics endpoint (default: port + 1000)